SimonRennotte/Data-Efficient-Reinforcement-Learning-with-Probabilistic-Model-Predictive-Control/README.md

 - The cost function must be clearly defined as a squared distance function of the states and actions from a reference point.
 - The length of the prediction horizon of the mpc will impact computation times.
 This can be a problem when the dimensionality of the observation space and/or action space is also high.
-- The dimension of the input and output of the gaussian process must stay low (below 20 approximately), which limits application to cases with low dimensionality of the states and actions.
+- The dimension of the input and output of the gaussian process must stay low, which limits application to cases with low dimensionality of the states and actions.
 - If too much points are stored in the memory of the gaussian process, the computation times might become too high per iteration.
 - The current implementation will not work for gym environments with discrete states or actions.
 - No guarantee is given for the time per iteration.